Soft rugs? Easy to maintain floors? Here are a few tips for choosing the right flooring to decorate a child's room.

 If you’re on a tight décor budget, go for floor coverings you can lay yourself, such as carpets or vinyl flooring, which can be laid in just a few hours.

 Our 3D home simulator enables you to create free 3D plans for all the rooms in your home.
-A practical, effective tool to easily plan and complete your décor projects.
+A practical, effective tool to easily plan and complete your kids room decor projects.